Consensys/doc.rollups/docs/Concepts/Consensus.md

 Sumo implements consensus-rollups, or proof of authority (PoA) rollups, which rely on the assumption that there are enough honest operators to establish a consensus, without relying on a proof of correctness.

-In consensus-rollups, operators take turns creating a *batch* of smart contracts (a rollup) to be voted on by the other operators.
+In consensus-rollups, operators take turns creating a *batch* of transactions (a rollup) to be voted on by the other operators.

+While consensus-rollups rely on a trust assumption, it can achieve:

+- Very high throughput, as verification is performed off-chain.
+- Instant finality.

 ## Consensus and consensus-rollups

 Consensus-rollups use the consensus established at the blockchain level.
-Finality of consensus-rollups (rollup-finality) is achieved when the votes finalizing the consensus are included in a blockchain block.
+Finality of consensus-rollups (rollup-finality) is achieved when enough votes finalizing the consensus are included in a blockchain block.

 Rollup-finality does not require a majority of votes.